AbuseIO/abuseio-docs/docs/development_parsers.md

         ]
     ],
     'feeds' => [
-        // There is always a feed, if there is just one then its 'default' but you can
+        // There is always a feed, if there is just one then it's 'default' but you can
         // name them as you like, but referring to data sources would be handy.
 The name
         // is used by the method (COMMON)$this->isKnownFeed() so see if the feed you selected
         // really exists.